Oregon Symphony: Reorganization

-Jacques Singer was music director of the orchestra from 1962–1972.
+Jacques Singer was music director of the orchestra from 1962 to 1972.
 During 1965–1967, the orchestra performed in a leased 1927 movie house, the Oriental Theatre on SE Grand Avenue between Morrison and Belmont Streets, while the Civic Auditorium was being rebuilt.
 In July 1966, a $1.25 million Ford Foundation grant was announced.
 In August 1967, the name was changed to the Oregon Symphony Society (and Orchestra) to reflect the wider scope of the orchestra.
 In the fall of 1970, the symphony board and musicians' union successfully negotiated the first two-year contract.
 The musicians, seeking better wages, joined the International Conference of Symphony and Opera Musicians (ICSOM) in 1971.

 In 1970, the Oregon Symphony Pops began a longstanding working relationship with conductor Norman Leyden, who was appointed associate conductor in January 1974.
 Leyden, who retired in May 2004, was honored with the lifetime title Laureate Associate Conductor.

 In 1973, Lawrence Leighton Smith was selected as music director, the first conductor born in Portland to lead the orchestra.
 He led the orchestra until 1980.